groupe-edf/dsas-tinycore/append/usr/local/share/www/Documentation_en.md

 for the keys or limitations on their use are included in SSL public keys.
 These keys are used in the __openssl__ or __cyberwatch__ tasks

-Because there is no chain of trust for public keys, it is essential have a trusted means of retrieving them.
+Because there is no chain of trust for public keys, it is essential to  have a trusted means of retrieving them.

 ### Managing GPG certificates